Fahim20223/Assignment-5/readme.md

 Answer=> For create and insert a new element into the DOM , I use :

-const Element = document.createElement('div');
+const element = document.createElement('div');

-document.body.appendChild(Element);
+document.body.appendChild(element);

 We can use other tags instead of div , like 'p' 'h' etc. Than just appendChild .

 3. What is **Event Bubbling** and how does it work?

+Answer=>
-Answer: Event Bubbling means when I click on an element that also goes to its parent & its parents also goes to its parent .
+Event Bubbling means when I click on an element that also goes to its parent & its parents also goes to its parent .
 Like this we can go to the top of the page.

 Ex: In HTML: